Paul D'Anieri: University of California-Riverside

-In 2014, D’Anieri was recruited to become executive vice chancellor and provost at the University of California, Riverside.
-Chancellor Kim Wilcox said at the time: “He is a seasoned academic administrator, an authoritative scholar, and an inspiring leader who deeply understands the University of California’s mission of providing excellence in research, teaching, and public service.”
-His charge was “implementation of the campus strategic plan, UCR 2020: The Path to Preeminence.”
+In 2014, D'Anieri was recruited to become executive vice chancellor and provost at the University of California, Riverside.
+Chancellor Kim Wilcox said at the time: "He is a seasoned academic administrator, an authoritative scholar, and an inspiring leader who deeply understands the University of California's mission of providing excellence in research, teaching, and public service."
+His charge was "implementation of the campus strategic plan, UCR 2020: The Path to Preeminence."
 The strategic plan, which aspired to give UCR the profile of members of the Association of American Universities, (the top 62 research universities in the country, such as Harvard, Stanford and Berkeley), focused on goals including improving student graduation rates, increasing external research funding, and diversifying the faculty.

-At UC Riverside, D’Anieri and vice chancellor for planning and budget Maria Anguiano led a highly innovative pilot project intended to better understand how the costs of different teaching approaches relate to their outcomes.
-“Working in tandem, University of California Riverside’s Chief Business Officer Maria Anguiano and Provost Paul D’Anieri are transforming the university’s approach to resource deployment decision-making with activity-based costing (ABC).
-A project is underway to provide deans and other academic leaders with the information needed to make optimal decisions about course delivery to enhance student success.”
+At UC Riverside, D'Anieri and vice chancellor for planning and budget Maria Anguiano led a pilot project intended to better understand how the costs of different teaching approaches relate to their outcomes.
+"Working in tandem, University of California Riverside's Chief Business Officer Maria Anguiano and Provost Paul D'Anieri are transforming the university's approach to resource deployment decision-making with activity-based costing (ABC).
+A project is underway to provide deans and other academic leaders with the information needed to make optimal decisions about course delivery to enhance student success."
 The project was funded by the Gates Foundation, and involved collaboration with Reengineering the University author William Massey of Stanford University.
 It involved the must sustained effort to apply ABC in a university to date, and produced a white paper evaluating the strengths and limitations of the approach.

-In 2014-15 UCR considered merging its College of Natural and Agricultural Resources with the College of Humanities, Arts and Social Sciences, but after getting input from faculty, D’Anieri decided to shelve the idea, saying in an email to the campus, “Based on the feedback we received throughout this discussion, there is considerable support for the underlying goal of devolving responsibility to the schools/colleges and their deans, but not for forming a college of Arts and Sciences as a way of promoting it.
-We will continue to work toward that goal through our budget redesign process and through other campus efforts.”
+In 2014–15, UCR considered merging its College of Natural and Agricultural Resources with the College of Humanities, Arts and Social Sciences, but after getting input from faculty, D'Anieri decided to shelve the idea, saying in an email to the campus, "Based on the feedback we received throughout this discussion, there is considerable support for the underlying goal of devolving responsibility to the schools/colleges and their deans, but not for forming a college of Arts and Sciences as a way of promoting it.
+We will continue to work toward that goal through our budget redesign process and through other campus efforts."